Marc-Berg/node-red-contrib-iobroker/README.md

 - **Object management** for accessing ioBroker object definitions
 - **OAuth2 authentication support** for secured installations
 - **No-auth mode** for unsecured installations

+## Use Cases

+- External Node-RED instances that need to communicate with ioBroker
+- Separate automation systems running Node-RED independently
+- Distributed setups where Node-RED runs on different hardware than ioBroker
+- Development environments where you want to test Node-RED flows against ioBroker
+- Integration scenarios where Node-RED serves as a bridge between ioBroker and other systems

 ## Nodes